 The Relation Between Potential Energy and Kinetic Energy

-Kinetic energy is nothing but a form of converted potential energy.
-Potential energy can be transformed into the energy of motion such as kinetic energy and in turn into other forms, such as electric energy.
+Kinetic Energy is nothing but a form of converted Potential Energy.
+Potential Energy can be transformed into the energy of motion such as Kinetic Energy and in turn into other forms, such as electric energy.
 Thus, through turbines that transform electric generators, water behind a dam flows to lower levels, generating electric energy plus some unusable heat energy resulting from turbulence and friction.

-Potential energy and Kinetic energy are a form of mechanical energy so that the total energy in gravitational systems could be calculated as a constant.
+Potential Energy and Kinetic Energy are a form of mechanical energy so that the total energy in gravitational systems can be calculated as a constant.

 Solved Numerical on Potential and Kinetic Energy